sylabs/examples/file-generating/URL-to-PDF api/README.md

 From: node:8
 Includecmd: no
 ```
-Puppeteer also requires a few dependencies to be manually installed in addition to Node 8, so we can add those into the post section as well as the installation script for the url-to-pdf:
+Puppeteer also requires a few dependencies to be manually installed in addition to Node 8, so we can add those into the `post` section as well as the installation script for the `url-to-pdf`:

 ```
 %post